heremaps/here-artifact-maven-wagon/README.md

 ## How to use it?
 This Maven Wagon plugin is published on [Maven Central](https://search.maven.org/artifact/com.here.platform.artifact/artifact-wagon) so you can conveniently use it from your Maven POM.

-For example, to fetch the HERE Map Content - Topology Geometry - Protocol Buffers schema and the relative Java and Scala bindings set the following dependencies:
+For example, to fetch the HERE Map Content - Topology Geometry - Protocol Buffers schema and the related Java and Scala bindings set the following dependencies:

 ```xml
 <dependencies>